oadams/oadams.github.io/about.markdown

 permalink: /
 ---

 Hi there.
-I'm a senior data scientist at Atos zData.
-Prior to that I was a postdoc at Johns Hopkins University, working with David Yarowsky.
-And prior to that I completed my PhD at the University of Melbourne under the supervision of Trevor Cohn, Steven Bird and (remotely) Graham Neubig.
+I'm a senior ML engineer and researcher based in Melbourne, Australia.
+I work across computer vision, NLP, speech, and conversational AI, with extensive experience building and deploying transformer-based models in production.
+Currently at Atos; previously a postdoc at Johns Hopkins University (with David Yarowsky), and before that a PhD at the University of Melbourne (supervised by Trevor Cohn, Steven Bird, and Graham Neubig).

-I'm interested in natural language processing and machine learning more generally.

 My CV can be found [here](https://oadams.github.io/cv.pdf).